weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementWorkSynchronized.md

 ---
-title: CRP Work-Synchronization Failure TSG
+title: Work Synchronization Failure TSG
-description: Troubleshooting guide for CRP status "ClusterResourcePlacementWorkSynchronized" condition set to false
+description: Troubleshooting guide for "WorkSynchronized" condition set to false (ClusterResourcePlacementWorkSynchronized / ResourcePlacementWorkSynchronized)
 weight: 5
 ---

-The `ClusterResourcePlacementWorkSynchronized` condition is false when the CRP has been recently updated but the associated work objects have not yet been synchronized with the changes.
+The `ClusterResourcePlacementWorkSynchronized` (CRP) or `ResourcePlacementWorkSynchronized` (RP) condition is `False` when the placement has been recently updated but the associated Work objects have not yet been synchronized with the latest selected resources.
 > Note: In addition, it may be helpful to look into the logs for the [work generator controller](https://github.com/kubefleet-dev/kubefleet/blob/main/pkg/controllers/workgenerator/controller.go) to get more information on why the work synchronization failed.

 ## Common Scenarios